UW-Madison-DSI/ospo.wisc.edu/_pages/activities/internships.md

 </ol>

 <div style="background:lightgrey; padding:10px; font-style:italic; margin-bottom:20px">
     The application period for Fall 2025 has closed.
-Information will be updated with hiring for Spring 2026 begins.
+Information will be updated with hiring for Spring 2026.
 </div>

 <p>Any questions regarding the application process should be directed to <a href="mailto:ospo@datascience.wisc.edu" target="_blank">ospo@datascience.wisc.edu.</a> For more information about the OSPO, visit <a href="https://ospo.wisc.edu">ospo.wisc.edu.</a></p>